-- World-class facilities including the new First Citizens Wealth Management Center, expected to launch in Fall 2015, which will simulate an investment firm environment and wealth management platform
+- World-class facilities including the First Citizens Wealth Management Center, which simulates an investment firm environment and wealth management platform

-- Access to the latest tools and data used by business leaders, commercial banks, and financial advisors worldwide.
+- Access to the latest tools and data used by business leaders, commercial banks, and financial advisers worldwide.

 - Lundy-Fetterman’s existing relationship and reputation with the business and banking community